actiquest-dev/actiquest.github.io/membria/client.md

 The SkillForge approach is built on the proven power and efficiency of specialized Small Language Models (SLMs).

-  * [cite\_start]**Proven Capability:** Recent research demonstrates that well-designed SLMs can meet or exceed the performance of much larger models on specific agentic tasks[cite: 73]. [cite\_start]For example, the 8-billion parameter Salesforce xLAM-2-8B surpasses frontier models like GPT-4o and Claude 3.5 in tool-calling capabilities[cite: 116, 78]. [cite\_start]Similarly, models in the Microsoft Phi series achieve reasoning and code generation scores on par with models 5-10 times their size[cite: 77, 78].
+  * **Proven Capability:** Recent research demonstrates that well-designed SLMs can meet or exceed the performance of much larger models on specific agentic tasks.
+For example, the 8-billion parameter Salesforce xLAM-2-8B surpasses frontier models like GPT-4o and Claude 3.5 in tool-calling capabilities.
+Similarly, models in the Microsoft Phi series achieve reasoning and code generation scores on par with models 5-10 times their size.
-  * **Economic Efficiency:** A key advantage is cost. [cite\_start]Serving a 7-billion parameter SLM is **10-30 times cheaper** in terms of latency, energy, and FLOPs than a 70-175 billion parameter LLM[cite: 127, 66, 64, 33, 49]. [cite\_start]Furthermore, fine-tuning an SLM with techniques like LoRA requires only a **few GPU-hours**, as opposed to weeks for large models, enabling rapid iteration and adaptation[cite: 132, 66].
+  * **Economic Efficiency:** A key advantage is cost.
+Serving a 7-billion parameter SLM is **10-30 times cheaper** in terms of latency, energy, and FLOPs than a 70-175 billion parameter LLM.
+Furthermore, fine-tuning an SLM with techniques like LoRA requires only a **few GPU-hours**, as opposed to weeks for large models, enabling rapid iteration and adaptation.
   * **Behavioral Alignment for Reliability:** For agentic workflows, reliability is paramount.
-An agent's interaction with tools requires strictly formatted outputs (e.g., JSON), and general-purpose LLMs may occasionally fail to adhere to these formats, causing errors. [cite\_start]A specialized LoRA skill, however, can be cheaply and effectively fine-tuned to enforce a single formatting decision, ensuring near-perfect reliability for tool-use and system integration[cite: 163, 166].
+An agent's interaction with tools requires strictly formatted outputs (e.g., JSON), and general-purpose LLMs may occasionally fail to adhere to these formats, causing errors.
+A specialized LoRA skill, however, can be cheaply and effectively fine-tuned to enforce a single formatting decision, ensuring near-perfect reliability for tool-use and system integration.

 #### 3.6.
 Agent Orchestrator: Autonomous Agent Management

 This component transforms the LLM from a simple chatbot into a proactive, thinking assistant capable of executing complex, multi-step tasks.
 Its basic features include access to tools (search, file system) and background task execution.

-##### Solving the "Context Explosion" Problem: Dynamic Working Memory
+### Solving the "Context Explosion" Problem: Dynamic Working Memory

 When a task requires dozens of steps, the standard approach of "fitting the entire history into the prompt" quickly leads to context window overflow.
 The Membria Agent Orchestrator solves this by implementing an advanced framework for reasoning and memory management.
 Instead of a static, growing prompt, it builds **dynamic, evolving memory** that functions like a human's mental scratchpad.